nanobox-io/nanobox-guides/articles/php/wordpress/deploy-wordpress.md

 Once deployed, you can access and test your sim app at `http://wordpress.nanobox.sim`.

-*Dev and sim environments are completely isolated from each other so you may want/need to [import data and uploads](data-storage-management/) into your sim app.*
+*Dev and sim environments are completely isolated from each other so you may want/need to [import data](/php/wordpress/data-storage/importing-data) and [uploads](/php/wordpress/data-storage/importing-uploads) into your sim app.*

 ## Launch Your App with Nanobox
-Login to your [Nanobox dashboard](https://dashboard.nanobox.io) and [launch a new app](https://docs.nanobox.io/getting-started/launch-app/).
+Login to your [Nanobox dashboard](https://dashboard.nanobox.io) and [launch a new app](https://docs.nanobox.io/production/launch-app/).

 ### Link Your Codebase to Your New App
-In order to deploy to your new app, you'll need to link it to your local WordPress codebase.
-Once linked, you can deploy your latest build package to your new app.
+In order to deploy to your new app, you'll need to link it to your local WordPress codebase using the `nanobox link` command.

 ```bash
 # Link your local codebase to your nanobox app